JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DAO.md

     ...
 }
 ```
-Now `secondUser` will be a nullable field, and you should use `optionalReferrersOn` instead of `referrersOn` to get all the ratings for a `secondUser`.
+Now `secondUser` will be a nullable field, and `optionalReferrersOn` should be used instead of `referrersOn` to get all the ratings for a `secondUser`.

 ```kotlin
 class User(id: EntityID<Int>): IntEntity(id) {